 ANALYSIS PATH/DATA THAT LED TO SPECIFICATION:

 Two Reserved Parameters, AMI_Model_Type and AMI_Model_Direction, are proposed to define the model type and direction associated with a given Algorithmic Model.
 These are assumed to be consistent with the Model_type defined for the associated analog [Model].

+A new Reserved Parameters, AMI_Model_Type, is proposed to define the model type and supported directionality associated with a given Algorithmic Model.
+This is assumed to be consistent with the Model_type defined for the associated analog [Model].

-Ideally, a warning, caution, or note would be generated for buffers, with associated Algorithmic Models, of Model_type I/O, 3-state, I/O_open_drain, I/O_open_sink, I/O_open_source, I/O_ECL, or 3-state_ECL, where these Reserved Parameters are not present.
+Ideally, an error would be generated for buffers, with associated Algorithmic Models, of Model_type I/O, 3-state, I/O_open_drain, I/O_open_sink, I/O_open_source, I/O_ECL, or 3-state_ECL, where this Reserved Parameter is not present.

 ANY OTHER BACKGROUND INFORMATION:

-The intent of these Reserved Parameters is ensure the EDA tool is “aware” of the associated models’ capabilities, to prevent cases where a channel is connected only to Rx endpoints with no Tx in the channel, or only to Tx endpoints with no receiving or 3-state device capable of receiving present or configured to do so.
+The intent of this Reserved Parameter is ensure the EDA tool is “aware” of the associated models’ capabilities, to prevent cases where a channel is connected only to Rx endpoints with no Tx in the channel, or only to Tx endpoints with no receiving or 3-state device capable of receiving present or configured to do so.

 This parameter set is assumed to be unaffected by the Polarity [Model] subparameter.

 Thanks to Walter Katz of Signal Integrity Software (SiSoft) for his suggestions in an earlier verison of this proposal.

-Parameter DEFINITIONs
+Draft 2 incorporates rules for the two restrictions on DLL and .ami file support that were the consensus of the IBIS ATM Task Group:

+1) DLLs may be configured to support both TX and RX directions in a single DLL, or separate DLLs may be provided for each direction supported by a model.

+2) Each direction shall have a separate associated .ami file.

+In addition, a new subparameter, “Direction”, is added for [Algorithmic Model].
+The AMI_Model_Direction parameter is removed.

+Add the following text under the “General Reserved Parameters” section:

 …

 Parameter: AMI_Model_Type